rankalok/DailyExpenseTracker/README.md

 ## Usage

-1. **Adding Expenses**:
+1. **Single Expense Entry**:
    - Click "📥 Add Expense" tab
+   - Use quick date buttons or manual date picker
-   - Fill in all required fields
+   - Fill in amount, description, label, and payment option
+   - Click quick selection buttons or type custom values
    - Click "Add Expense" to save
    - Use "Clear" to reset the form

+2. **Bulk Expense Entry** (New!):
+   - Click "📋 Add Multiple" tab
+   - Fill in the first row with expense details
+   - Click "Add Row" to create additional entries
+   - Each new row automatically copies the previous date
+   - Modify dates, amounts, and details for each row
+   - Use "Remove" buttons to delete unwanted rows
+   - Click "Save All Expenses" to process all entries at once
+   - Use "Clear All" to start over with a fresh table

-2. **Viewing Expenses**:
+3. **Viewing & Editing Expenses**:
    - Click "📄 List Expenses" tab
    - Use month navigation arrows to browse different months
+   - Click "Edit" buttons to modify any expense field (including dates)
    - View three summary tables: expenses, labels, and payment methods

-3. **Managing Data**:
+   - Delete individual expenses using confirmation dialogs

+4. **Settings Management**:
+   - Click "⚙️ Settings" tab
+   - Add, edit, or delete custom labels and payment options
+   - Reset to default categories if needed
+   - Changes immediately reflect in all expense forms

+5. **Data Management**:
    - New labels and payment options are automatically saved
-   - Delete individual expenses using the trash icon
-   - Import expenses from CSV/TXT files
+   - Import expenses from CSV/TXT files with smart parsing
    - Download expense data in CSV or TXT format
    - All data persists between browser sessions

-4. **Settings Management**:
-   - Click "⚙️ Settings" tab
-   - Add new labels or payment options
-   - Edit existing items by clicking the edit icon
-   - Delete items with the trash icon (with confirmation)
-   - Reset to default values if needed
+## Recent Updates (v1.4.0)

+### 🆕 New Features
+- **Add Multiple Expenses Tab**: Bulk entry interface for efficient data input
+- **Enhanced Date Editing**: Fixed date calendar picker in edit modal
+- **Smart Row Management**: Dynamic add/remove rows with date copying

+### 🔧 Improvements
+- **Better Modal System**: Improved z-index and focus management
+- **Robust Date Handling**: Support for multiple date formats
+- **Responsive Design**: Enhanced mobile experience for multi-row interface

+### 🐛 Bug Fixes
+- **Date Field Editing**: Resolved issue where date fields weren't editable in edit modal
+- **CSS Specificity**: Fixed conflicts that were hiding date inputs
+- **Format Conversion**: Added backward compatibility for different date storage formats

 ## Browser Compatibility